Nicole Goddard, DO

-Dr. Nicole Goddard offers nonsurgical treatment options at Beacon's Wilmington and Summit Woods locations.
-She believes in a holistic approach to patient care and accentuating the body's natural healing processes.
+Dr. Nicole Goddard offers nonsurgical treatment options at Beacon’s Wilmington, Summit Woods, Beacon West and Cincinnati Sports Club locations.
+She believes in a holistic approach to patient care and accentuating the body’s natural healing processes.

-Dr. Nicole Goddard is Board Certified in Family Medicine with a Certificate of Added Qualification in Sports Medicine.
-She sees patients primarily at our Wilmington College Campus location and also at Summit Woods in Sharonville, OH.
+Nicole Goddard, D.O. is board certified in Family Medicine with a Certificate of Added Qualification in Sports Medicine.
+She sees patients primarily at our Wilmington College Campus, Beacon West, Cincinnati Sports Club, and Summit Woods locations.
 Originally from West Virginia, Dr. Goddard received her Bachelor of Science in Pre-Professional Biology in 2008 from Concord University.
 She went on to receive her Doctorate of Osteopathic Medicine in 2012 from the West Virginia School of Osteopathic Medicine and spent her residency at Greenbrier Valley Medical Center in Ronceverte, WV until 2015.

-"She was very professional, and very personable.
+“She was very professional and very personable.
 Presented her findings clear and precise.
-Explained my options fully, so I could make my decision with having all the facts of my injury." - Barbara
+Explained my options fully, so I could make my decision with having all the facts of my injury.”

 What is an Osteopathic Physician (D.O.)?

 Doctors of Osteopathic Medicine (DOs) are trained to approach medicine and treat patients holistically.
 DOs see each person as more than just a collection of systems and parts that may become injured or diseased.
 The patient is treated as one human comprised of body, mind, and spirit.
 This holistic approach to care means DOs act as partners to each patient as they navigate to optimal health.